 Since the early 1990s, Dijkstra has produced a complex body of photographic and video work, offering a contemporary take on the genre of portraiture.
 Her large-scale color photographs of young, typically adolescent subjects recall 17th-century Dutch painting in their scale and visual acuity.
 The minimal contextual details present in her photographs and videos encourage us to focus on the exchange between photographer and subject and the relationship between viewer and viewed.

-Recent solo exhibitions have been at the Rijksmuseum, Amsterdam (2019); The Museum of Fine Arts, Boston (2018); the DePont Museum, Tilburg (2018); and the Sprengel Museum, Hannover (2018); the Louisiana Museum of Modern Art, Humlebaek (2017); the Stedelijk Museum, Amsterdam (2017); and the National Gallery of Art, Washington D.C.
-(2016).
+Solo exhibitions include the Rijksmuseum, Amsterdam (2019); The Museum of Fine Arts, Boston (2018); DePont Museum, Tilburg (2018); Sprengel Museum, Hannover (2018); Louisiana Museum of Modern Art, Humlebaek (2017); Stedelijk Museum, Amsterdam (2017) and the National Gallery of Art, Washington (2016).
 A mid-career retrospective of Dijkstra’s work was exhibited at the San Francisco Museum of Modern Art, California, and at the Solomon R. Guggenheim Museum, New York in 2012.
-In 2013 the first comprehensive film retrospective of her work, The Krazy House, was shown at the Museum für Moderne Kunst (MMK), Frankfurt.
+In 2013 the first comprehensive film retrospective of her work, The Krazy House, was shown at the Museum für Moderne Kunst, Frankfurt.

 Dijkstra has been honored with the Hasselblad Foundation International Award (2017); Macallan Royal Photographic Society Award, London (2012); Citibank Photography Prize (1999); Werner Mantz Award (1994) and the Kodak Award Netherlands (1987), among others.